Ontario Soccer Association: The Soccer Centre

 In the fall of 2003, The Soccer Centre opened up its new artificial turf outdoor field.
 The project not only involved the installation of FieldTurf, which is an artificial surface that feels and plays like natural grass, but also the installation of lights and two new change rooms.
-This new field will dramatically expand the outdoor playing season and eliminate the need to cancel games because of poor weather conditions.
-The project was the result of a collaboration between The Ontario Soccer Association, The Canadian Soccer Association, The Soccer Centre, and The City of Vaughan, and the beneficiaries of this collaboration will range from the elite national player to the individual that simply wants to play in a recreational game.
+This new field will expand the outdoor playing season and eliminate the need to cancel games because of poor weather conditions.
+The project was the result of a collaboration between The Ontario Soccer Association, The Canadian Soccer Association, The Soccer Centre, and The City of Vaughan.
 The playing surface is 105 metres long by 68 metres wide.
-There is a spectator area that currently can accommodate 200 individuals, however, this number will be increased for the 2004 outdoor season.